 Please see the graphic below for an overview of the attacker’s lifecycle:

-Once the bad actor installs a backdoor on any system related to transaction processing, they’ll start to move funds to illicit accounts over an extended period of time.
+Once the bad actor installs a backdoor on any system related to transaction processing, they’ll start to move funds to illicit accounts over an extended period.
 When transfers are complete, APT38 will begin scrubbing the environment of evidence.
 It will start with the deletion of Windows event logs, deletion of malware artifacts, memory scrubbing, and much more!

 It is highly encouraged that you patch your public-facing infrastructure if the impact is minimal to your business operations.
 Consider using the Mimikatz defense guide linked below to improve your defensive posture.